The European Unitary Patent System

 As before, a patent application must be filed with the European Patent Office, in accordance with the Convention on the Grant of European Patents (EPC).
 If a European patent is granted, the patent proprietor must file a request for unitary effect within one month after publication of the grant notice in the European Patent Bulletin.

-If the proprietor of a conventional European bundle patent makes an opt-out declaration, this patent will no longer fall under the jurisdiction of the EPC.
-Thus, all litigation concerning this patent will continue to be conducted before the national courts.
+If the proprietor of a traditional European bundle patent makes an opt-out declaration, this patent will no longer fall under the jurisdiction of the EPC.
+Thus, all disputes concerning this patent will continue to be brought before the national courts.

-The opt out declaration can already be made during the “sunrise period” (January – March 2023) to prevent a central attack on a patent directly after the EPC comes into force.
+The opt-out declaration can already be made since the “sunrise period” (January – March 2023) to prevent a central attack on a patent immediately after the EPC enters into force.
 There are no fees for the declaration and it can be withdrawn later.
 Detailed information on the opt-out option can be found here.

 You should consider whether your European bundle patents should fall under the jurisdiction of the UPC or whether you should opt out.
 The unitary patent offers opportunities, but also brings risks.